pravinkr05/Exploring-optimization-problems-on-Calley-Tree--A-Research-Project/README.md

 # Exploring optimization problems on Calley Tree: Theory and Experiments - A research project (Final Year BTech Project)

 ## Overview
 This research project focuses on exploring Cayley trees and their applications in optimization problems.
-The project is currently in progress, aiming to contribute valuable insights to the field.
+The project theory part is finally completed now focusing on hardware simulation part and aiming to contribute valuable insights to the field.

 ## Table of Contents
 - [Introduction](#introduction)